Surety bond costs are primarily determined by the value of the bond. Your industry risk and credit rating can also affect the premium.

 High-risk businesses, such as construction companies, may have to pay a higher percentage of the bond amount (for example, 10% or more) as a premium.
 A low-risk business could pay as little as 1% of the bond's value.

 For example, view the cost of surety bonds for cleaning businesses.

 If you want car insurance that pays for a wide range of damage, you have to pay more for it.
 The same rule applies to business insurance: If you want a policy with higher coverage limits, expect to pay more than you would for basic coverage.

-The median generic limit for a surety bond is $10,000 for Insureon small business customers.
+The median amount chosen for a surety bond is $10,000 for Insureon small business customers.